ETHLend/Documentation/ETHLendWhitePaper.md

 ## <h2>Purchase Price</h2>

 <p>Endorsing early purchase.
-The price on LEND is determined in different tiers based on timing and quantity of the purchase.
-We want to endorse token buyers that are amongst the first by reducing the token sale price for the first purchases.</p>
+We want to endorse token buyers that are amongst the first by rewarding with bonus tokens for the first purchases.</p>

-<p>Multitier token sale.
-The purchase price for LEND is subject to time and quantity.
-ETHLend proposes the following tiers for the token sale:</p>
+<p>The purchase price for LEND is:</p>

-1. First 1 000 000 priced at 7 000 LEND per 1 ETH
+1 ETH = 5 000 LEND

-2. 1 000 001 to 10 000 000 LEND priced at 6 000 LEND per 1 ETH
-3. 10 000 001 to 500 000 000 LEND priced at 5 000 LEND per 1 ETH
-4. 500 000 001 to 750 000 000 LEND priced at  4 000 LEND per 1 ETH
-5. 750 000 001 to 1 000 000 000 LEND priced at 3 000 LEND per 1 ETH
+Bonus:

+10% bonus tokens for the first 2 million LEND sold

+5% bonus for the next 1 million LEND sold.

 ## <h2>Burning Tokens</h2>